lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - Get a power hammer with brick walls (multiple walls in single run, preferably)
   - Greenhouse
-  - Tomb
-  - Weight Room (known but might as well if it's straightforward)
 - Find more information about the countries of the world for sigil puzzle reasons
 - Get your academic shit together, draft 9 Classrooms, and finish the final exam
 - Drain the Greenhouse and check it
-- Be in the Clock Tower at 1:30
-- Get a shitload of money, draft a Chapel, draft a Showroom, break the piggy bank, and buy everything. (remember the additional trophy is §110)
-- Double-check the Kennel for the cat picture clue to verify whether it is definitely referencing the Chess room letters puzzle.
 - Fill in the rest of the Chess room letters puzzle.
-- Get File Cabinet Keys from the Laundry & Patio and open more file cabinet drawers in the Archives (opened: bottom)
+- Get File Cabinet Keys from the Laundry and open more file cabinet drawers in the Archives (opened: bottom)
-- Check stamps in the Mail Room with a magnifying glass
+- Find the 8th sanctum key behind the

 ### Unanswered Questions